-Review: Amazon's new duo of Echo Dots are a roundabout success
+Amazon Echo Dot & Echo Dot with Clock (4th Gen) review: Having a ball

-Bottom line: The Echo Dot with Clock (4th Gen) is an improvement over the previous generation device in nearly every way.
-It has a more refined, rounded look, it comes in more color options, and it sounds much better too.
+The Echo Dot with Clock (4th Gen) is an improvement over the previous generation device in nearly every way.
+It has a more refined, rounded look, comes in more color options, and sounds much better.
 Along with all of the new Echos, it is part of Amazon's Climate Pledge Friendly program, so it consumes less power and is made from recycled components like plastics and aluminum.

 - Improved design